alegalviz/beerapp/README.md

 # Access the code
 - Code can be found in this repo https://github.com/alegalviz/beerapp
+- You can see a demo here: http://alegalviz.com.ar/beerapp/

 # About app
 - App show by default the beers fetched from punkapi https://punkapi.com/documentation/v2